-As a publically traded company in Dubai Financial Market (DFM), Aramex governance guidelines are structured in accordance with the Federal Law No. 2 of 2015 regarding the Commercial Companies Law, and Securities and Commodities Authority (SCA) Ministerial Resolution No. (518) of 2009 Concerning Governance Rules and Corporate Discipline Standards, which guide the Board of Directors and its committees in exercising their responsibilities.
+As a listed company On the Dubai Financial Market, Aramex’s corporate governance practices are structured in accordance with the Federal Law No. 2 of 2015 regarding the Commercial Companies Law, and the Securities and Commodities Authority (SCA) Chairman’s Resolution No. (7 R.M) of 2016 Concerning the Standards of Institutional Discipline and Governance of Public Shareholding Companies, which guide the Board of Directors and its committees in exercising their responsibilities.

 Board Of Directors:

 Aramex is headed by a Board of Directors comprises nine directors.
-The current Board of Directors, which was elected by our Annual General Assembly on March of 2013 consists of the following members:
+The current Board of Directors consists of the following members:

-Aramex nine-member board of directors strives to cement the company position as a leader in corporate governance by implementing and upholding its Charter and Corporate Governance Guidelines.
-Six of the Board members (67%), including its Chairman, are independent non-executive directors, two members are non-independent non-executive directors and one member is an executive director and management representative: Hussein Hachem, CEO of Aramex.
+Aramex’s nine-member board of directors strives to cement the company’s position as a leader in corporate governance by implementing and upholding its Charter and Corporate Governance Guidelines.
+Four of the Board members (50%), including its Chairman, are independent non-executive directors, four members are non-independent non-executive directors.

 Committees of the Board